 - Understanding your health care treatment options.

-- Clarifying your health care goals.
+- Clarifying your values and beliefs as they relate to your health care goals.

 - Weighing your options about what kind of care and treatment you would want or not want.

 - Making decisions about whether you want to appoint a health care agent and/or complete an advance directive.

 - Communicating your wishes and sharing any documents with your family, friends, faith leaders, other advisors, and physicians and other health care professionals.

 Wisconsin has been a champion for advance care planning, hospice and palliative care for years.
 The Society’s Council on Ethics recognized, however, that advance care planning still is not the norm for physicians, individuals and their families, and looked for ways to meet the enormous need for improvement.
 After viewing the documentary Consider the Conversation and learning of the Honoring Choices Minnesota model, the Council and the Society’s Board of Directors agreed such an effort is crucial to the health of the people of Wisconsin.
 In 2012, the House of Delegates formalized its support for the Society to take a lead role in the development and implementation of a statewide advance care planning initiative.